CMMC Phase One started November 10! Here's everything you need to know.

 To combat this war on American cyber gaps, cybersecurity experts at CISA (Cybersecurity and Infrastructure Security Agency) and the White House have issued multiple advisories, warning companies about their need for vigilant cybersecurity practices.

-These warnings stress the importance of protecting Controlled Unclassified Information (CUI), which is defined by DoD regulations as information that requires protection against unauthorized disclosure in order to:
+These warnings stress the importance of protecting Controlled Unclassified Information (CUI), which is defined by DoW regulations as information that requires protection against unauthorized disclosure in order to:

 What is CMMC (Cybersecurity Maturity Model Certification)?

-CMMC is a program by which the Department of Defense verifies contractor compliance with required cybersecurity measures when managing and storing CUI (Controlled Unclassified Information).
+CMMC is a program by which the Department of War verifies contractor compliance with required cybersecurity measures when managing and storing CUI (Controlled Unclassified Information).

 What Does CMMC Require?